-Joint deposits (in the names of two or more people) are insured separately from the owners’ eligible deposits held in other insured categories, such as those held in their individual names.
-Each eligible joint deposit is protected for up to $100,000 per set of joint owners, regardless of the number of people who own the deposit.
-So, for example, we would provide coverage of up to $100,000 in each of the following:
+Co-owned (i.e. joint) deposits (in the names of two or more people) are protected separately from the depositors’ eligible deposits held in other insured categories, such as those held in their individual names.

-- your joint chequing account with an aging parent;
+- your joint savings account with your spouse or child;

-- your joint savings account with a spouse.
+- your joint chequing account with an aging parent.

 To be eligible for separate coverage as a joint deposit, the following information must appear on the records of the CDIC member institution holding the funds: